chrissnell/Lightcube/README.md

    Display Height [8 bits] - The number of vertical LEDs in the display.
 Currently 00001000 (which is 8 in decimal) Retain Delay (seconds) [8 bits] - The time (in 1/10 second increments) to display the current frame before advancing
                                      to the next one.
 If set to 00000000 (zero), the frame is displayed indefinitely.
+   CLS [1 bit] - Clear the display by turning all LEDs off.
+All frame data is ignored, though the retain delay is
+                 still honored.
+CLS + retain delay will blank the screen for the time period specified by the retain delay.

 ```